Looking for the Best Shabu Shabu in Tokyo? We’ve found the top 10 places for you to visit…

 The ingredients are brought separately to the broth at your table and can be added at your own pace.

-The most common ingredients in shabu shabu usually include:
+The most common ingredients in the best shabu shabu in Tokyo:

 - Bean sprouts and other vegetables.